Code-Institute-Submissions/deevdz-milestone-project-2/README.md

 * a link to the homepage through the home icon
 * the number of moves a player has made
 * a restart the game button
-* a gameboard displaying a different no of cards to match.
+* a gameboard displaying a different no of cards to match
+* a different background image and different card images to keep the player interested.

 [Link to initial gameboard design](wireframes/Initial-design-idea.png)